FabienArcellier/blueprint-webapp-flask-bootstrap/README.md

 ## Motivation

-blueprint to implement a flask application.
+blueprint to implement a flask application and use frontend a framework as bootstrap.
 This application may be used to:

-* build MVC application as multipage web application
+* build MVC application as multipage web application using bootstrap as css framework
 * build API application
+* build application using scss and javascript framework build with webpack
+* watch and compile python and javascript framework when they are changed in development mode
+* run in production with gunicorn
 * ...

 ## Getting started